 The MarSafeLaw Journal is an Open Access journal.
 This is in line with the open access policy promoted by COST Association.
 Its articles are published under a Creative Commons “Attribution, Non-Commercial, No Derivatives” license.

 Types of Manuscripts

-The MarSafeLaw Journal publishes two types of manuscripts:
+The MarSafeLaw Journal typically publishes two types of manuscripts:

 - Doctrinal articles on recent and relevant developments in the field of maritime safety and security: 6,000 to 10,000 words (including footnotes)

 - Commentaries on legal decisions, legislation or regulations at the national, regional (especially European) or international level: 2,000 to 5,000 words (including footnotes)

-On occasion, the MarSafeLaw Journal will also publish short submissions (e.g. a book review, topical opinion piece, student standpoint; typically 1,000 – 3,000 words).
-If interested, please email email@example.com for guidance.
+On occasion, the MarSafeLaw Journal will also publish short submissions (e.g. a book review, topical opinion piece, student standpoint) of 1,000 to 3,000 words.
+If interested, please email firstname.lastname@example.org for more guidance.

 Peer Review Process

 The MarSafeLaw Journal submits each article to internal and external review.
 Regarding the external review, the journal follows a system of double-blind peer review.
-This means that the reviewers remain anonymous to the author and the author’s name is removed from the manuscript under review.
+This means that the reviewers remain anonymous to the author, and the author’s name and other identifying information is removed from the manuscript under review.